Local moving companies in New York City

 - Change of address: Make sure to submit your USPS change of address form at least a week before you move.
 You’ll be able to choose your official move date so your mail is forwarded to North Carolina seamlessly.
 Get started here.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in North Carolina